A CAV-based perimeter-free regional traffic control strategy utilizing existing parking infrastructure: Abstract

 \section{Abstract}

-This paper proposes a novel \textit{perimeter-free} regional traffic management strategy for traffic networks under a connected and autonomous vehicle (CAV) environment.
-The proposed strategy requires CAVs, especially those with long remaining travel distances, to temporarily wait at nearby parking facilities when the network is congested.
+This paper proposes a novel \textit{perimeter-free} regional traffic management strategy for networks under a connected and autonomous vehicle (CAV) environment.
+The proposed strategy requires a subset of CAVs to temporarily wait at nearby parking facilities when the network is congested.
 After a designated holding time, these CAVs are allowed to re-enter the network.
 Doing so helps reduce congestion and improve overall operational efficiency.
-Unlike traditional perimeter control approaches that restrict inflows to congested regions, the proposed holding strategy leverages existing parking infrastructure to temporarily hold vehicles in a way that partially avoids local queue accumulation issues.
-The proposed method can be easily integrated with existing signal control methods and retains the maximum stability property of the original traffic signal control methods.
-Simulation results show that the proposed strategy not only reduces travel time for vehicles that are not held, but can also reduce travel times for some of the held vehicles as well, which serves as another key merit of the proposed approach.
-Compared to the two benchmark perimeter control algorithms, the proposed strategy is more robust against demand patterns and generates stronger improvements in the operational efficiency.
-Importantly, since the proposed strategy requires existing parking infrastructure, its performance has been demonstrated under various configurations of parking locations and capacities.
-Particularly, it is demonstrated that the utilization of the parking facility consistently improves overall traffic efficiency, regardless of the facility's size.
-Lastly, the proposed strategy is shown to be beneficial in a partial CAV environment where only a subset of vehicles are available for holding.
-The results offer insights into the potential applicability of the proposed strategy to human-driven vehicles, provided that drivers are assured their temporary wait could possibly lead to a reduction in their own travel time.
+Unlike traditional perimeter control approaches, the proposed strategy leverages existing parking infrastructure to temporarily hold vehicles in a way that partially avoids local queue accumulation issues.
+Further, holding the vehicles with the longest remaining travel distances creates a self-reinforcing mechanism which helps reduce congestion more quickly than perimeter metering control.
+Simulation results show that the proposed strategy not only reduces travel time for vehicles that are not held, but can also reduce travel times for some of the held vehicles as well.
+Importantly, its performance has been demonstrated under various configurations of parking locations and capacities and CAV penetration rates.